Gödel's β function: Definition

 where $\mathrm{rem}(x, y)$ denotes the remainder after integer division of $x$ by $y$ (Mendelson 1997:186).

-Properties
+Special schema without parameters

 The β function is arithmetically definable in an obvious way, because it uses only arithmetic operations and the remainder function which is arithmetically definable.
 It is therefore representable in Robinson arithmetic and stronger theories such as Peano arithmetic.
 By fixing the first two arguments appropriately, one can arrange that the values obtained by varying the final argument from 0 to n run through any specified (n+1)-tuple of natural numbers (the β lemma described in detail below).
 This allows simulating the quantification over sequences of natural numbers of arbitrary length, which cannot be done directly in the language of arithmetic, by quantification over just two numbers, to be used as the first two arguments of the β function.